Could vaginal mesh implants be putting some people at risk?

 “The mesh can work its way out to the vaginal skin and in more severe cases erode into the underlying organs, like the bowel or the bladder.
 When it does that, it can lead to discharge, bleeding, pain, and the need for additional surgery,” Iglesia explained.

-In 2011, the Food and Drug Administration (FDA) issued an update on the safety and efficacy of transvaginal mesh for POP.
+In 2011, the Food and Drug Administration (FDA) issued an

 It reported that serious complications from transvaginal mesh are “not rare.”